Welcome to Fitness Savvy’s hex dumbbell buying guide.

-JTX Fitness has made a name for themselves thanks to their unrivalled customer service.
+JTX Fitness has made a name for itself thanks to its phenomenal customer service.

-Like many home gym equipment manufacturers, they stock hexagonal dumbbells.
+Like many home gym equipment manufacturers, JTX stocks hexagonal dumbbells.

-These free weights cost a little more than others on our list, however, with that you get guaranteed quality and excellent customer care.
+The JTX free weights cost a little more than others on our list; however, you’re guaranteed quality and excellent customer care.

-You’ll also discover a great range of cardio equipment on their website to compliment your strength training goals.
+You’ll also discover a great range of cardio equipment on the JTX website to complement your strength training goals.

 The only downside is that JTX (unlike MuscleSquad and DKN Fitness) does not offer a wide range of weight loads.
-While others such as MuscleSquad and DKN provide a large range of options, JTX is limited to 2 kg – 20 kg in 2 kg increments.
+While others, such as MuscleSquad and DKN, provide many increments, JTX is limited to 2 kg – 20 kg in 2 kg stages.

 These hex dumbbells are perfect for those who don’t need to go too heavy and are happy to invest a little more for guaranteed quality and excellent customer care.

 Compare Prices for JTX Hex Dumbbells

 DKN’s offering arrives at number 3 in our best hex dumbbells roundup.